Donald V. RomanikPresident

 Elizabeth TobierStaff Accountant

 Elizabeth Tobier works within ECF’s finance team as staff accountant.
 She has experience working as an office manager and bookkeeper for both small businesses and not-for-profit organizations.
-She holds a B.S. in accounting from SUNY Empire State College and is currently enrolled at the New York School of Homeopathy.
+She holds a B.S. in accounting from SUNY Empire State College and is currently enrolled at the Canadian College of Homeopathic Medicine.